artisan • designer • printmaker

 Tori McLean is passionate about printmaking in all its forms, be it on fabric, paper or any other surface to which print can be applied.
 Each piece is lovingly designed by Tori in her Winchester based studio and printed by hand in the workshop.
 Full of life and colour, she aims to create beautiful and uplifting products that bring joy to the lives of others.

 At the heart of the business is a desire to maintain traditional printmaking skills and quality workmanship.
-Her paper prints are produced using a stunning Albion press from 1908 and her fabric prints are made using traditional screenprint and block-work techniques on her screen-printing table.
+Her paper prints are produced using a stunning Albion press from 1908 and her fabric prints are made using traditional screen-printing methods.
 The results are beautifully crafted products that are often produced in limited editions or colourways to offer a sense of exclusivity to the consumer.

 Tori’s commitment to quality materials and craftsmanship were recognised by the Society of Designer Craftsmen Award 2015 and election as a full member to the Society.
 Her contemporary and appealing designs have won multiple awards for both fashion and interiors including the International grand-prize at DesignNext® and the textile category for the B&Q/Elle Decoration British Talent Search.

 Her work is regularly sought for exhibitions, commissions and freelance design work.
-In 2014 she was commissioned to design tree wraps for Helen Elks-Smith’s award-winning garden at the Chelsea Flower Show.
+In 2017 Hampshire Culture Trust commissioned Tori to create six Arts & Crafts designs based on Heywood Sumner's Chace Tapestry, in 2016 the British Museum commissioned hand-printed London cityscape scarves for their Grenville Collection and in 2014 she was commissioned to design tree wraps for Helen Elks-Smith’s award-winning garden at the Chelsea Flower Show.

 Her deep sense of curiosity translates into an extremely varied portfolio of designs, always linked by her lively use of colour.
 Often inspired by what she unearths in museum archives, Tori combines her drawings and paintings with other fine-art techniques, such as wood and linocuts, to create carefully crafted repeat or placement prints that delight the eye.